lneely/acme-claude/README.md

 - `Show` to see examples and add new permissions
 - "Secure by default" (`Read` only)

+## Beware!!

+**Running any LLM in non-interactive mode can be risky if you aren't careful.** So, be careful and deliberate with permissions, and use this program at your own risk.

+**Elevated Risk**: Although I'm doing my best to fix this, **Claude CLI behavior even with explicit permissions appears to be unreliable with enforcement with this program.** Although most of the tools appear to be properly blocked (`Write`, `Bash`, `Grep`), tools like `Read` do not seem to respect the `--disallowedTools` setting when `claude` is executed from Go.

 ## CLAUDE.md

 Some things to consider adding to `$HOME/.claude/CLAUDE.md` to make using this program even better.